Insights

 So how can you measure what that impact is and ensure you’re building a culture that gives you the most value?

-The first step is to ensure that you’re not only measuring tech ROI through financial metrics.
 That’s because technology impacts your organisation’s output in a myriad of ways.
+So the first step is to ensure that you’re not only measuring tech ROI through financial metrics.

 The case for value creation